ESYO Youth Orchestra

 Mr. Gumpper has been guest conductor for several All-County and Area-All State festivals throughout the state.
 He has also conducted workshops for CASDA, a local teacher training organization.

 A freelance violinist, Mr. Gumpper also plays fiddle.
 He has played with several local bands and currently plays with Rusticator, an acoustic folk group.
-Mr. Gumpper joined ESYO in 2007 as the conductor of the Empire State String Orchestra.
+Mr. Gumpper joined Empire State Youth Orchestra in 2007 as the conductor of ESYO String Orchestra.

 ESYO Concertino Strings